Thames Ditton: Post–1800

 There had long been a wharf near the Swan Inn on the river and this became a site for local industry.
 A 'Melting House' between the churchyard and the river became the Thames Ditton Foundry, a skilled bronze foundry in 1874, and successively as Cox & Son (1874–1880), Drew & Sons (1880–1883), Moore & Co (1883–1897), Hollinshead & Burton (1897–1902) and A.B.
 Burton (1902–1939); the foundry was supreme in its field.
-It produced fine bronze statues exported worldwide, including the statue commonly known as Eros Piccadilly Circus, Victoria Memorial (London) and the giant Quadriga (Wellington Arch) at Hyde Park Corner. and the Captain James Cook statue in Hyde Park, Sydney.
+It produced fine bronze statues exported worldwide, including the Shaftesbury Memorial Fountain, Victoria Memorial (London) and the giant Quadriga (Wellington Arch) at Hyde Park Corner.

 Nearby, at Ferry Works on the river bank, was the factory of Willans & Robinson who in the late 19th century made a high-speed steam engine (the Willans engine) used for early generation of electric power in places such as the Vienna State Opera.
 The works is preserved and in use by a number of commercial companies including a broadcast software developer, an international communications and information technology company serving government and commercial markets, a company specialising in numerically controlled machines and a leading architectural practice.

-During 1901 and 1908, John Ernest Hutton of J. E. Hutton Ltd the Northampton makers of the Hutton light car and agents for Panhard, Panhard-Levassor and Mercedes (car) produced a motorcycle called Princeps.
+During 1901 and 1908, John Ernest Hutton produced a motorcycle called Princeps at Thames Ditton.

 Between 1911 and 1984, the village was home to the AC Cars factory, first at Ferry Works and later in the High Street at a site since developed into a residential and office complex.

 Celestion manufactured for some years at Ferry Works and adjacent buildings, producing the "Ditton" range of loudspeakers.
 British Rola bought Celestion in 1947 and moved production to Thames Ditton a year later.
 The name of the company changed to Rola Celestion; with its products sold under the brand name "Celestion".
 (MPP, later a camera maker, was formed as a subsidiary during the war.)

-From its creation in 1933 to its dissolution in 1994 the Milk Marketing Board, a government agency to support milk production and distribution in the United Kingdom was headquartered at Giggs Hill Green in Thames Ditton where it played a significant role in providing local employment and in supporting the Cricket Club and other aspects of village life.
+From its creation in 1933 to its dissolution in 1994, the Milk Marketing Board, a government agency to support milk production and distribution in the United Kingdom, was headquartered at Giggs Hill Green in Thames Ditton.
 Its large site, already licensed for commercial use, was targeted by Tesco for a supermarket and garage in the early 1990s but local action secured it for a housing development with public tennis courts, a recreational area and two acres for community health purposes.

+In 1951, the civil parish had a population of 18,272.
+On 1 April 1974, the parish was abolished.